wiris/html-integrations/docs/development/linting/README.md

     $ npm run lint-html
 ```

-To check specific .html files or folders of the project, add the --route option to the previous commands:
+To validate specific `.html` files or folders of the project, add the `--route` option to the previous commands:

 ```sh
   $ npm run lint-html --route=path